 General lighting should ensure a sufficient minimum level of light in the room.
 There are plenty of LED light sources that can be used for this purpose: LED modules, strips, luminaries or spotlight.
 Decide on the desired illuminance level (lux).
 In living rooms and bedrooms in particular, give a certain degree of flexibility (through control settings/dimmers) so that occupants can raise or lower the general lighting around the set level.
 Design for the upper end of the Lux ranges in homes with elderly occupants, which generally appreciate a higher level of general lighting.
 A minimum level of general lighting is required for safe movement in the home, especially on the stairs, but sufficient general LED lighting is considered important for general well-being.

 Workplace lighting is needed for certain activities at home, such as reading, preparing food and working from home.
 LED lamps must be carefully selected, correctly positioned and controlled.
 Recommended are LED spot lights and high flux LED modules.
 Lamps or sockets are needed in the right places to ensure flexibility in the availability of work and accent lighting.
 Depending on the task, LED workplace lighting may be required at different levels.
-The colour rendering of the light is also very important for some activities and we recommend LED lights with CRI 95 or more.
+The color rendering of the light is also very important for some activities, we recommend LED lights with CRI 97 or more.

 For each of these levels of lighting, controls can provide a range of lighting options.
 So in an living room there could be separate controlled circuits for: